 - Sprinkle the cooked ground meat on the eggplant.
 Cover.

 - Note: The usual way to cook the aubergines is to immerse the meat and aubergine in the whisked eggs and flip it to cook the other side.
 I don't flip mine because the meat will fall off.
 I just cover the pan to cook the top part too.

-- Chop onion, tomatoes and aubergine to uniform sizes.
+- Chop the onion, tomatoes and aubergine to uniform sizes.
 Put them in a bowl.

-- Mix vinegar, salt and pepper in a small bowl.
+- Mix the vinegar, salt and pepper in a small bowl.
 Mix well until salt dissolves.

-- Pour mixture on the aubergine salad.
+- Pour the mixture on the aubergine salad.
 Sprinkle with parsley.
 Mix well.